dimaisGit/dimaisGit/README.md

 </div>

 Well, it's not actually me, but I'm doing the same stuff. </br>
 No, I don't like programming.
-The only thing I love is cars (and my mom, of course). </br>
+The only thing I love is cars. </br>
 Despite the lack of revelling in the former one, both of them are well controlled by me

 <div id="header" align="center">